 - The situations where it can happen

 I have met women from various countries who tell me how they have been harassed in clubs in countries conventionally considered safe.
 Now, the difference is, you can go to a busy club, get drunk, get back home by yourself and expect everything to be fine.
-I don’t know very many Indian girls who would even consider going to a club alone which is jam packed with Indian men and go back home alone drunk.
+I don’t know very many Indian girls who would even consider going to a club alone which is jam-packed with Indian men and go back home alone drunk.
 That is a recipe for disaster here.
 An adventure sport I’m never trying.

-Scenarios with high probability of being harassed:
+Scenarios with a high probability of being harassed: